findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 **To adjust one pair of screws:**
 1. Loosen the short pull screw first (won't change positioning).
-2. Tighten the tall push screw to increase the gap by a very small increment.
-Use tiny 1/8th turns to adjust.
+2. Tighten the tall push screw to increase the gap by a tiny increment.
+Use 1/8th turns to adjust.
 3. Tighten short pull screw to lock position.
 4. Recenter the bright star in the FOV after the adjustment, focus, and test the optical performance.
 5. If it didn't improve, [undo the adjustment](#undo-an-adjustment) you just made, and try a different pair of screws, always recentering the bright star in the FOV after each adjustment and re-focussing, before testing optics again.